archmetalDBM/GlobaLID-App/doc/references.md

     Sauerland, Germany, Mineralium Deposita, 18, 235–43.
     DOI:<a href="https://doi.org/10.1007/BF00206211" target="_blank">10.1007/BF00206211</a>

+-   Leveque, J., and Haack, U., 1993, Pb isotopes of hydrothermal ores in the Harz, In Formation of hydrothermal vein deposits: A case study of the Pb-Zn, barite and flourite deposits of the Harz Mountains (eds.
+P. Möller, and V. Lüders), 197–210, Monograph Series on Mineral Deposits 30, Gebrüder Borntraeger, Stuttgart.

+-   Lippolt, H. J., Schorn, U., and Pidgeon, R. T., 1983, Genetic implications of new lead isotope measurements on Schwarzwald vein and Upper Triassic sediment galenas, Geologische Rundschau, 72(1), 77–104.
+    DOI:<a href="https://doi.org/10.1007/BF01765901" target="_blank">10.1007/BF01765901</a>

 -   Ludwig, K. R., Vollmer, R., Turi, B., Simmons, K. R., and Perna, G., 1989, Isotopic constraints on the genesis of base-metal ores in southern and central Sardinia, European Journal of Mineralogy, 1,